Inside the wacky world of Super Bowl Opening Night

 The press conferences can finally begin!

 Opening Night at the Super Bowl, the event formerly known as Media Day, is what happens when a usually dull press gathering becomes an audience-friendly spectacle.
-What was once a Tuesday afternoon event full of reporters asking about football with the occasional silliness is now a full-blown Monday night event, complete with all the trappings of the build-up to a NFL football game..
-What was once a Tuesday afternoon event full of reporters asking about football with the occasional silliness is now a full-blown Monday night event, complete with all the trappings of the build-up to the NFL’s biggest game.
+What was once a Tuesday afternoon event full of reporters asking about football with the occasional silliness is now a full-blown Monday night event, complete with all the trappings of the build-up to a NFL football game.

 Except, you know – it’s basically a press conference.